jonwesneski/end2/README.md

 - Creates a file for both setup and teardown of a module
 - Creates a log file for each test
 - Marks (Prefixes) file name as PASSED, FAILED, SKIPPED when test is finished

-## TODO:
-- [x] change suites to be file path instead of dot notation
-- [x] support async fixtures
-- [x] support setup_test and teardown test again
-- [x] test groups
-- [x] move package setup/teardown to suiterun
-- [ ] be able to overwrite test_parameters_func in `packages/__init__.py`
-- [x] make runner use suitelogmanager again
-- [x] .testingrc or maybe setting.conf (have this file as a profile with setting about how to configure runner)
-    - [x] max threads
-    - [x] max sub folder logs
-    - [x] suite-aliases
-    - [x] disabled tests
-- [x] cli (overrides .testingrc)
-    - [x] make a default arparser
-        - [x] suite
-        - [x] suite-glob
-        - [x] suite-regex
-        - [x] suite-tag (e.g path::tag_name) [recurse path]
-        - [x] suite-last-failures (store failures as a text file in logs/)
-        - [x] max threads
-        - [x] max sub folder logs
-- [x] make code use/read cli and .testingrc
-- [x] keep track of last failed tests in logs folder
-- [] update readme
-    - [x] focus/intent/philosophy
-        - [x] this is for heaving logging
-        - [x] more for e2e
-        - [x] more for those that like to program more (do there own custom integrations)
-        - [x] minimal and not much to learn
-        - [x] tests are randomized to ensure they dont depend on other tests and to be state-aware of the thing you are testing
-        - [x] there are no tests classes.
-Test classes means you probably store state for other tests to use; which means they depend on each other
-        - [x] The test file itself should have the declaration of concurrency (that way you dont have to memorize what can and cant run parallel or specify it every time in the command line)
-        - [x] when we do a suite run we have the same parameters for each test
-    - [] update features
-    - [x] getting started
-        - [x] write a test
-        - [x] write a test with parameters
-    - [x] .testingrc or maybe setting.conf
-    - [x] cli